Community Support & Education

-Cori can be reached at Cori@blackhillsbirthnetwork.org.
+Natalie can be reached at Natalie@blackhillsbirthnetwork.org.

-VICE PRESIDENT & EDUCATION COORDINATOR
+& EDUCATION COORDINATOR

 Meredith considers herself very lucky to be an adoptive mom.
 After struggling to get pregnant, she and her husband became foster parents and eventually adopted two crazy awesome boys.
 Previously a high school physics teacher, Meredith shifted her focus to birth work and is an ICEA certified birth doula and childbirth educator with Baby Bird Birth Services.
 She is also involved in foster care advocacy because she is passionate about establishing strong family bonds.